Frequently Asked Questions

 Q: Are your leaders trained?

 A: YES.
 All of our staff submitted a written application, went through an interview process, and were selected based on their competence, confidence, experience, and personality.
-In addition, they all go through a 5-day, 4-night training course in August and every one of them is CPR and Wilderness First Aid certified.
+Along with several smaller trainings in the spring, they all go through a 5-day, 4-night training course in August and every one of them is CPR and Wilderness First Aid certified.
 Many of the leaders have certifications beyond these, such Wilderness First Responder (WFR) or EMT certifications.
 In addition, many of them have led Tufts Wilderness Orientation trips before and/or similar trips with other groups.

 Q: I’m a vegetarian.
 Can I still go on a trip?